-Thus, the superstitions about magical flowers and plants are actually very important to our studies and applications today.
-Underneath the leafy layers of lore are some notable historical roots and extremely useful correspondences that shouldn’t be tossed away just because they’re quaint by our standards.
+Thus, the superstitions about magical flowers and plants are very important to our studies and applications today.
+Underneath the leafy layers of lore are some notable historical roots and extremely useful correspondences that one shouldn’t toss away just because they’re quaint by our standards.
 Let’s take a peek at some of these origins and then see how those treasures translated into modern practice.

-In reviewing the brief history that follows here, please bear in mind that these people truly trusted in magic as a means to improve their life−something we would do well to emulate.
+In reviewing the brief history that follows here, please bear in mind that these people truly trusted in magic to improve their life−something we would do well to emulate.